brunch/brunch/readme.md

-early alpha, use with caution
+Early alpha, please use with caution!

+brunch is an opinionated client side framework on top of backbone.js, eco, stylus using coffee-script.

 ## How to Install